 How to get more from your LinkedIn Company Page

-It continues to introduce new features and functionality to Company Pages, to help facilitate better engagement between companies and their followers.
-We’ve flagged the recent changes and also how you can make more of your page in this article.
+LinkedIn continues to introduce new features and functionality to Company Pages to help facilitate better engagement between companies and their followers.
+In this article, we’ve flagged the recent changes and also explained how you can make more of your page.

 What can your LinkedIn Company page do for you?

-As well as your website, a LinkedIn Company Page is a good marketing tool to keep current and potential customers, contacts, staff up to date with your company’s, brands’ and product/services’ latest news.
+In addition to your website, a LinkedIn Company Page is a good marketing tool to keep current and potential customers, contacts, and staff up to date with the latest news of your company, brands, and products/services.

-News is the operative word here as the structure of the Company Page is less about having static pages about your products and services, and more about showing a dynamic and continuous stream of your company’s ideas, approaches, thinking and successes.
+News is the operative word here as the structure of the Company Page is less about having static pages about your products and services.
+Instead, it should aim to deliver a dynamic and continuous stream of ideas, approaches, thinking, successes and behind-the-scenes insights from your business.

 This is achieved through the news items and thought leadership you share on your Company Page.
-Of course, you can link each of those news stories back to more information on your webpage, or put in other calls to action to get interested people in touch straight away.
+You can link each of those news stories back to more information on your webpage or include other calls to action to get interested people in touch.

-You can also add up to 3 hashtags to be associated with your page.
-Your page will then be able to like, comment and reshare posts on these hashtag feeds across the LinkedIn community.
+Whilst the use of hashtags on LinkedIn may not be around for much longer, you can still add up to 3 to be associated with your page.
+Your page will then be able to like, comment on, and reshare posts on these hashtag feeds across the LinkedIn community.

-With the ability to be able to notify employees after a post has been shared from the company page you can also have your team share content too.
+Don’t forget to use the option to notify employees after a post is shared from the company page.
+This nudges your team to share the content and widen its circulation.

-To make the most of your Company’s presence on LinkedIn, it is important to set some initial objectives for your Company Page.
-This will greatly help to influence the approach you take with it and the content strategy and themes you channel through it.
+To make the most of your company’s presence on LinkedIn, it is important to set some initial objectives for your Company Page.
+These can then guide the approach you take and the content strategy and themes you channel through it.

-It will help you to deliver more consistent messaging over time, which will in turn attract and retain a loyal group of followers.
-Objectives will also make measuring your time and energy investment in the page easier.
+Objectives will also help you to deliver more consistent messaging over time, which can in turn attract and retain a loyal group of followers.
+These goals will also make measuring your time and energy investment in the page easier.

 Typical objectives for LinkedIn Company Pages include: